Skip to main content

 5.png

-The fields in user and user group account datasets consist of built-in fields and selected fields.
-The built-in fields are as follows:
+The fields in user and user group Account Datasets consist of built-in fields and selected fields.
+The built-in fields are listed below:

 useridNo--